 The Kansas Board of Regents has statutory authority to enact rules and regulations for admission to state universities.
 The Qualified Admissions Rules and Regulations were enacted to implement K.S.A.
 76-717, the statute that details undergraduate admissions standards for state universities.
-The Qualified Admissions Rules and Regulations may be found on this website, full documentation is provided.
-Read More

-The Kansas Scholars Scholarship is designed to assist financially needy students in the top 20-40% of Kansas high school graduates who are designated as state scholars during the senior year of high school.
+The Kansas State Scholarship is designed to assist financially needy students in the top 20-40% of Kansas high school graduates who are designated as state scholars during the senior year of high school.
 Completion of the Kansas Scholars Curriculum is one component of the scholarship requirements.